codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

     :depth: 2

 Controller Filters allow you to perform actions either before or after the controllers execute.
-Unlike :doc:`events </extending/events>`, you can very simply choose which URIs in your application have the filters applied to them.
-Incoming filters may modify the Request, while after filters can act on and even modify the Response, allowing for a lot of flexibility and power.
+Unlike :doc:`events </extending/events>`, you can choose the specific URIs in which the filters will be applied to.
+Incoming filters may modify the Request while after filters can act on and even modify the Response, allowing for a lot of flexibility and power.
 Some common examples of tasks that might be performed with filters are:

 * Performing CSRF protection on the incoming requests